edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 ## Introduction
 In the first part of this module, we will create a monitoring dashboard to gain visibility into the operational health of our infrastructure for EC2 and RDS instance.
 By surfacing these metrics, we can detect potential problems earlier on to spot capacity failures, and gain insights on demand pattern for time series analysis and cost savings through elasticity.

-In the second part of this module, we will use AWS WAF to log incoming HTTP requests and use a ruleset to observe BLOCKED and ALLOWED requests in Kibana and Elasticsearch.
+In the second part of this module, we will use AWS WAF on our Application Load Balancer to log incoming HTTP requests and use a ruleset to observe BLOCKED and ALLOWED requests in Kibana and Elasticsearch.

-For our working environment, we will use a 2-tier Wordpress Site running on EC2 and Amazon RDS for MySQL DB.
-Scroll down to get started!

 ## Architecture
 #### Monitoring Infrastructure through CloudWatch Metrics and Dashboards